johnazedo/celery-emails/README.md

 - Config and use a mail server;

-- Starting to study Slenium.
+- Starting to study Selenium.

 # Setup